ReivenIV/42_EXAMS/rank_2/level_4/☷__sort_list/README.md

 ---------------------------------

 # Personal notes: (non subjet part)
-these is the unique exercice where the subjet is not giving you will need to remember to do one.
+in case you don't remember to test your code you will need a struct :

 ```
 typedef struct	   s_list